appacademy/SWEO-Part-Time-Resources/2-Module/1-week/2-day/README.md

 ## Code-it-out SRP (10m)
 - in the `code-it-out` folder do:
   - `rotate-SRP`
+- Solo day today
+  - Screenshare and cameras on
+  - instructors will check in here and there to see if anyone needs anything
 ## Single Responsibility Principle (30m)

 - SRP - Practice